Mickey: The Story of a Mouse: Critical reception

 Fran Hoepfner, of TheWrap, gave a positive review, saying it is an "interesting exploration of a global phenomenon that goes out of its way to let Disney (the man and the company) off the hook".
-Daniel Fienberg, of The Hollywood Reporter, also gave a positive review, saying "Offering 93 minutes of radiant rodent hagiography, Mickey: The Story of a Mouse is maybe the most polished of Disney+'s recent documercials".
-Stephen Silver, of Tilt, gave 4 stars out of 5, saying "yes, it's a blatant act of self-mythologizing by Disney.
-But its also a fascinating examination of Disney history and a must-watch for anyone whos a big Mickey fan".
+Daniel Fienberg, of The Hollywood Reporter, also gave a positive review, saying: "Offering 93 minutes of radiant rodent hagiography, Mickey: The Story of a Mouse is maybe the most polished of Disney+'s recent documercials".
+Stephen Silver of Tilt gave 4 stars out of 5.
+He considered the documentary to be "a blatant act of self-mythologizing by Disney", but also called it "a fascinating examination of Disney history and a must-watch for anyone who's a big Mickey fan".
 Ross Bonaime, of Collider, gave a mixed review, saying the documentary is "an intriguing look at the century-long history of Mickey that can't help but try to avoid the biggest questions of Mickey and Walt Disney's past".